seri-network/seri-network.github.io/_pages/faq.md

 ![IJME](/assets/images/ijme_2022_info_750x750.png)

 Click on ▶ to view the answers to frequently asked questions about IJME.
-More details will be posted in mid-September.

 ## FAQs for Recruiters